 Punctuality Punctuality is essential in both classroom courses and practicum given the professional nature of the program.

-Academic Responsibility Each student is responsible for the material covered in class and for any work required for the following class.
-If a student misses a class, they have the responsibility to contact a peer and obtain the notes, handouts and work for future classes.
+Academic Each student is responsible for the material covered in class and a class, they have the responsibility to contact a peer and obtain the notes, handouts and work for future classes.